Govindsb29/Notes/Introduction to LLM/Chapter 1.md

 ---

 ### 5. Types of Embeddings
+- **Word Embeddding and Sentence Embedding:** words to nubers and sentences to numbers.
 - **Static Embeddings:** Each word has a single vector (Word2Vec, GloVe).
 - **Contextual Embeddings:** The vector for a word changes depending on its context (ELMo, BERT, GPT).
 This allows for disambiguation of polysemous words (e.g., "bank" in "river bank" vs "bank account").